Clean Eating 300 Calorie Snacks/Meals

 Clean Eating 300 Calorie Snacks

-I have to admit that this list was entirely a selfish endeavour.
+I have to admit that this list was entirely a selfish endeavor.

 I’ve been struggling lately with a little bit of boredom in the kitchen.
 While I love to cook, every once in a while I hit a creative brick wall with the pots and pans.
 Kind of like writer’s block, only worse because if I don’t figure out what to cook, I don’t eat clean foods.

-So I sat down and brain stormed a list that I thought you guys might find helpful as well.
-A list of snacks (or meals) that are 300 calories or less.
-While I leave the proportions up to you guys and your daily caloric needs, this might at least get YOUR creative juices going in the kitchen.
+So I sat down and brainstormed a list that I thought you guys might find helpful as well.
+A list of snacks (or meals) that are around 300 calories.
+Some of them are exactly 300 calories and some of them are slightly over or slightly under.
+But not by much.

 If you have any ideas to add to this list, I’m all ears!
 Well, actually I’m all eyes.
 But you get the idea.